babylonchain/finality-provider/README.md

 `$GOPATH/bin`:

 - `eotsd`: The daemon program for the EOTS manager.
-- `fpd`: The daemon program for the finality-provider.
+- `fpd`: The daemon program for the finality-provider with overall commands.
-- `fpcli`: The CLI tool for interacting with the finality-provider daemon.

 If your shell cannot find the installed binaries, make sure `$GOPATH/bin` is in the `$PATH` of your shell.
 Usually these commands will do the job